Home Plane Accident Lawyer

 Several international treaties limit the damages airlines conducting international flights are responsible for.
 Under the Warsaw Convention, airlines are responsible for damages that arise when someone boards or exist the plane.
 But monetary limits on their liability exist unless you can prove the carrier is responsible for willful misconduct.
 Under the Montreal Agreement, airlines damages for intentional flight accidents are limited, as well.
 This applies to international flights that stopped in or had a point of departure in the U.S. If you were injured or lost a loved one on a domestic flight, which took off and landed in the U.S., then different laws apply to your case.
 Your lawyer will analyze which state or federal law applies to your case and whether an international treaty is relevant.

-To schedule your free consultation, call us at (312) 236-2900, or send us your information through our online form.
+To schedule your free consultation with an accident attorney, call us at (312) 236-2900, or send us your information through our online form.

 Here are some additional resources that may be of help.